Indirect pathway: Overview of connections and function

-When the pre-frontal region of the cerebral cortex, which is generally involved in decision making and planning, determines that motor activity be executed, it sends activating signals to the motor cortices.
+When the prefrontal cortex, which is generally involved in decision making and planning, determines that motor activity be executed, it sends activating signals to the motor cortices.
 The motor cortices send activating signals to the direct pathway through the basal ganglia, which stops inhibitory outflow from parts of the globus pallidus internus and the substantia nigra pars reticulata.
 The net effect is to allow the activation of the ventrolateral nucleus of the thalamus which, in turn, sends activating signals to the motor cortices.
 These events amplify motor cortical activity that will eventually drive muscle contractions.

 Simultaneously, in the indirect pathway, the motor cortices send activating signals to the caudate and putamen.
 The cells of the indirect pathway in the caudate and putamen that receive these signals are inhibitory and, once activated, they send inhibitory signals to the globus pallidus externus, reducing the activity in that nucleus.
 The globus pallidus externus normally sends inhibitory signals to the subthalamic nucleus.
 On activation of the indirect pathway, these inhibitory signals are reduced, which allows more activation of the subthalamic nucleus.
 Subthalamic nucleus cells can then send more activating signals to some parts of the globus pallidus internus and substantia nigra pars reticulata.
 Thus, parts of these two nuclei are driven to send more inhibitory signals to the ventrolateral nucleus of the thalamus, which prevents the development of significant activity in the motor cerebral cortices.
 This behavior prevents the activation of motor cortical areas that would compete with the voluntary movement.

-Diseases Involving the Indirect Pathway
+Clinical significance

 Interruption or dysfunction of the indirect pathway of movement results in hyperkinesia, or dyskinesias, which are, in general, diseases which lead to the production of additional involuntary muscle activity.